MikeQMS/linkedinSavedArticleScraper/readme.md

     python .\manage.py runserver

+* go to page
+* if after the page is loaded, it is empty, you might just refresh the page

 ### Delete and recreate a empty Database file
 * just remove the db.sqlite3 file
 * then run in terminal